 Elijah J. Curson (1845-1902) was an Englishman who immigrated to Illinois, married a West Virginia native named Anna F. Little (1848-1932) in 1867, then moved to the then-new city of Lincoln, Nebraska, where Anna’s father Samuel served as mayor.
-The Cursons – with Anna’s parents in tow – settled in Los Angeles c.
-1881.
+The Cursons – with Anna’s parents in tow – settled in Los Angeles in 1882.
 Here Elijah became a jack of all trades, presiding over coal mining interests, a dried fruit company, a barbed wire business, and a vineyard.
 Samuel W. Little, who also had his finger in many pies, deeded his son-in-law 91.72 acres of Rancho La Brea in 1891: once the Cursons’ apricot orchard, it’s now the northern terminus of their namesake street.
-Interestingly, a totally different street was christened Curson Avenue shortly after Elijah’s death; it’s now Orange Drive, right in the heart of Hollywood.
+Interestingly, Elijah and Anna christened a totally different Curson Avenue in 1894 on another piece of property they owned in Hollywood; you know it now as Orange Drive.
 Our current Curson Avenue was named in 1905, four years after the family sold off half their land.
-Funereal footnote: Elijah’s tombstone reads “Curzon”, as does their son Albert’s (who went by that surname in life), while Anna and their son Samuel have “Curson” on their graves.
+Funereal footnote: Elijah’s tombstone reads “Curzon”, as does that of their son Albert (who went by that surname in life), while Anna and their other son Samuel have “Curson” on their graves.

 Find it on the map: